Earl Robinson: Musical works

-Robinson's musical influences began with both classical music and American folk music and included individuals such as Carl Sandburg, Woody Guthrie and Lead Belly, Paul Robeson and Pete Seeger.
-He composed "Ballad for Americans" (lyrics by John Latouche), which became a signature song for Robeson after it was broadcast on CBS in November 1939.
-It was also recorded by Bing Crosby, Lawrence Tibbett and Odetta.
+Robinson's musical influences began with both classical music and American folk music and included individuals such as Carl Sandburg, Woody Guthrie, Lead Belly, Paul Robeson, and Pete Seeger.
+He composed "Ballad for Americans" (lyrics by John La Touche), which became a signature song for Robeson after it was broadcast on CBS in November 1939.
+It was also recorded by Bing Crosby, Lawrence Tibbett, and Odetta.
 In 1936, Robinson wrote and performed "Joe Hill", also known as "I Dreamed I Saw Joe Hill Last Night", a setting of a poem by Alfred Hayes, a fellow staff member at Camp Unity.
 The song became a popular labour anthem and was recorded by Robeson, Pete Seeger, and Joan Baez, among others.
 It was used in the 1971 film Joe Hill, directed by Bo Widerberg.